delfick/photons/docs/start/tile_animations.rst

     If this is set to null then only the tip will have a nonzero brightness.

   line_tip_hues -- null or list of strings or csv -- default "40"
-    Multiple hue ranges like in the hue_ranges option.
+    Multiple hue ranges like in the line_hues option.

     If this is set to null then the tip of each line will not be a special colour, otherwise it's hue will be a random value from the ranges specified.

-    Note that if both hue_ranges and line_tip_hue are null then hue_ranges will remain null and line_tip_hue will become 40.
+    Note that if both line_hues and line_tip_hue are null then line_hues will remain null and line_tip_hue will become 40.

   fade_amount -- integer -- default 0.1